ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 ## What we're going to do

-Train & save a BLERSSI location model from kubeflow jupyter notebook.
+Train & save a BLERSSI location model from Kubeflow Jupyter notebook.
 Then, serve and predict using the saved model.

-### Infrastructure Used
+### Infrastructure used

 * Cisco UCS - C240M5 and C480ML